transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 can be cited or not.

-# The Landscape of Open Science Practices
+# The Landscape of Open Science Policies
 Results so far have revealed that in many cases policies are unclear.
 But in which ways are policies related to each other?
 Do journals that allow co-review also allow preprints?
 Is there a gradient between journals that are pioneers in